-A question that comes up a lot is, “what are the best NERF guns?”
+A question that arises is, “What are the best NERF guns?”
 Well, the answer is…. it depends!

-A hardcore NERF warrior will want something very different from someone that just wants to plink around in the back garden shooting targets, and a teenager/adult will want something very different to a toddler.
+A hardcore NERF warrior will want something very different from someone who just wants to plink around in the back garden shooting targets, and a teenager/adult will want something very different from a toddler.

 Below are our top picks of the best NERF guns available in the various categories:

 Where we have them, we have linked out to our full reviews of these blasters, and you can also go straight to Amazon by clicking on the yellow button.

 If you click through to Amazon, we may get a small commission (this is how we keep the site running!), but this will not affect your price.